Update: Untitled Nuclear Doc

 While the old industry is slow and mistrusted by the public, they still have legacy contracts, deep ties to the American regulator, longstanding relationships with the Department of Defense, and a grip over much of the global nuclear supply chain.

-What we are about to see is an epic, generational clash between the brittle, powerful old nuclear industry and a loose cohort of young, idealistic, climate-focused startups, entrepreneurs, and individuals who see an opportunity.
+I am seeing a generational clash between brittle, powerful old nuclear industry giants and a loose cohort of young, idealistic, climate-focused startups, entrepreneurs, and individuals who see an opportunity.
 That clash—with myth, heros, and the future hanging in the balance—is what I hope to focus a camera-lens on in the coming years.
-What’s more, it’s all real.

 Here are some of the central research questions I have pursued: